JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.3/notesStorage.md

  - Large capacity
  - No moving parts to break - more durable
  - Perfect for storing frequently read programs such as the OS and other small programs.
- - Mostly Random access?
-All locations take the same amount of time? research.
+ - Random access.
+All locations take the same amount of time to access, so it does not matter whether data is stored sequentially or not.

 ### Negatives
  - Oxide layers will eventually deteriorate - limited read/writes